ibm-cloud-docs/cephaas/faq.md

 For example, the volume status will continue to show as ‘pending’ after the POST request if the backend cluster is down.
 It changes to `available` state when the backend cluster is restored.
 The API does not treat this as permanent failure but a condition that can be fixed.
 The caller must implement timeouts if needed for such cases.

-## FAQ on low-cost objects
+## FAQ on Capacity objects
 {: #faq-low-cost-objects}

-### What is the default storage class for low-cost objects?
+### What is the default storage class for Capacity objects?
 {: faq}
 {: #faq-default-sc}

-For Low-cost Object, new S3 accounts have `STANDARD_IA` as the default storage class.
+For Capacity objects, new S3 accounts have `STANDARD_IA` as the default storage class.